 The power of social proof cannot be undermined when social media has become an integral part of buyers and sellers.
 Social marketers looking to sell their products should have solid social proof in form of case studies, images, videos, podcast interviews, and influencers as part of their selling strategy.
 All this will eventually increase the conversion rate.

 3. Promotions, Discounts and Deals on Social Media

 Many social media users have signed up for social media groups/forums that they are interested in.
 When consumers see promotions, discounts, and deals on social media, it influences their buying behavior.

 64% of online consumers wait to buy things until they go for sale,

 Social media is an inexpensive platform that gives brands instant reach to billions of active social media users.
-Brands should ensure that target audience sees your products, likes them and shares them on social media, which helps to influence consumer behavior.
+Brands should ensure that the target audience sees your products, likes them, and shares them on social media, which helps to influence consumer behavior.

 4. Social Media Influencers